UniGraspTransformer: Simplified Policy Distillation for Scalable Dexterous Robotic Grasping: Experiments

 \subsection{Ablation Studies}

 Unless otherwise specified, the ablation studies are conducted on the 3,200 seen objects.

 \textbf{Scalability of UniGraspTransformer.} Our approach employs a two-step process: initially, dedicated policy networks are individually trained for each object using reinforcement learning to generate a set of successful grasp trajectories.
 These trajectories are then distilled into a single universal network, UniGraspTransformer.
 This design allows us to investigate the scalability of UniGraspTransformer in terms of trajectory set size, network capacity, and the number of objects it can manage.
 The following studies are conducted under the state-based setting. \begin{itemize} \item \textit{Trajectory Set Size.} As shown in Table~\ref{tab:ablation_tra_num}, UniGraspTransformer demonstrates strong scalability in handling an increasing number of trajectories.
 The success rate improves as the number of grasping trajectories per object used for training grows, indicating the model's ability to effectively learn and generalize from diverse trajectories across various objects. \item \textit{Network Capacity.} As illustrated in Figure~\ref{fig:overview}(c), our UniGraspTransformer consists of input MLP layers, $K$ self-attention blocks, and a 4-layer MLP head.
 Table~\ref{tab:ablation_att_blocks} presents an analysis of the impact of network capacity on performance.
 The results show that increasing the number of self-attention blocks enhances the success rate, indicating that UniGraspTransformer scales effectively with additional self-attention layers.
-Specifically, the success rate improves from 85.5\% (without self-attention blocks) to 89.7\% with 6 blocks and finally reaches 91.2\% with 12 blocks. \item \textit{Object Number.} Table~\ref{tab:ablation_obj_num} shows the success rate of UniGraspTransformer when distilling varying numbers of object-specific policy networks, evaluated across different object sets with 400, 800, 1,600, and 3,200 objects.
-The results indicate a high and stable success rate, with a slight decline as the number of objects increases. \end{itemize}
+Specifically, the success rate improves from 85.5\% (without self-attention blocks) to 89.7\% with 6 blocks and finally reaches 91.2\% with 12 blocks. \item \textit{Object Number.} Table~\ref{tab:ablation_obj_num} shows the success rate of our UniGraspTransformer when distilling varying numbers of object-specific policy networks, evaluated across different object sets with 400, 800, 1,600, and 3,200 objects.
+The results indicate a high and stable success rate, with a slight decline as the number of objects increases. \item \textit{Online vs. Offline.} Table~\ref{tab:ablation_distill} compares the online distillation method: DAgger with MLPs, to our offline distillation method: UniGraspTransformer.
+The results highlight the advantages of offline distillation with large policy networks when handling a diverse set of teacher policies. \end{itemize}

 \textbf{Input of UniGraspTransformer.} Table~\ref{tab:ablation_input} presents an analysis of different input components and their effects on performance.
 The basic input includes proprioception, previous actions, and object state.
 We progressively enhance the input by incorporating features from the state-based object encoder, hand-object distances, and temporal information.
 The performance improves consistently, indicating that UniGraspTransformer effectively utilizes diverse information sources to enhance robotic grasping capabilities.